Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Loan size£26,000-£10,000,000Higher by scenario and lender appetite

-CompletionFrom 3 working daysDepends on legal complexity, title and valuation route
+CompletionFrom 3 working daysTitle, legal route and documents matter

-Charge typeFirst or second chargeFirst charge most common; second charge available on the right case
+Charge typeFirst or second chargeFirst charge is most common

 Regulated vs unregulated closed bridging loans